Energy mix and how it’s calculated

 Final energy carrier groups that are also existent among primary energy carriers (oil, coal, gas, biomass and renewable waste) are allocated to that category.
 For now, no factor accounts for the transformation of these products between primary and final energy consumption.

 The functioning of the FEC-to-PEC-conversion module can be found here.
+Since the calculation has been changed in August 2025, the previous (now obsolete) calculation approach can be found here.

 Calculation of final energy mix